 My main area of interest is Contemporary European philosophy, especially the work of Paul Ricoeur and Maurice Merleau-Ponty, and I have written extensively on narrative models of personal identity.
 I am a big fan of Aristotle, Kant, and feminist philosophy concerned with agency and power.
 I also have an interest in bioethics, and with my three co-authors, I've just finished a third edition of Ethics and Law for Australian Nurses for Cambridge University Press.

-Dirk Baltzly is Professor and Head of Philosophy & Gender Studies in the School of Humanities at the University of Tasmania.
+Dirk Baltzly is Professor and Head of Philosophy and Gender Studies in the School of Humanities at the University of Tasmania.
 His area of specialisation is ancient Greek and Roman Philosophy, though he also does work in contemporary virtue ethics.